MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/proof-of-possession-tokens.md

 PoP on public client flows can be achieved with the use of the [Windows broker](../acquiring-tokens/desktop-mobile/wam.md) (WAM).
 Other MSAL libraries also support PoP through WAM.

-MSAL will use the best available keys which exist on the machine, typically hardware keys (e.g., [TPM](/windows/security/hardware-security/tpm/tpm-fundamentals)).
+The broker (via MSAL) will use the best available keys which exist on the machine, typically hardware keys (e.g., [TPM](/windows/security/hardware-security/tpm/tpm-fundamentals)).
 There is no option to bring your own key.

 It is possible that a client does not support creating PoP tokens.
 This is caused by the fact that brokers (such as WAM or Company Portal) are not always present on the device or the SDK does not implement the protocol on a specific operating system.
 Currently, PoP tokens are available on Windows 10 and above, as well as Windows Server 2019 and above.
 Use [`IsProofOfPossessionSupportedByClient()`](xref:Microsoft.Identity.Client.PublicClientApplication.IsProofOfPossessionSupportedByClient) to check if PoP is supported by the client.